Tutoriels Backend

 This is called deployment .

-But first, let's talk about compiling .
+But first let's talk compilation .

 The script we are interested in is npm run build